 3. Palmetto Filter Sand

-Plenty of buyers believe that this is the best type of sand for pool filter.
-And notably, the manufacturer states that it has upgraded its screening protocols to ensure that its products meet the requirements for all sand filter manufacturers.
-This sand is also washed to remove impurities, and it exceeds the requirements of the American Water Works Association.
-It’s also very affordable.
+Plenty of buyers believe that this is the best type of sand for pool filters.
+Notably, the manufacturer states that it has upgraded its screening protocols to ensure that its products meet the requirements of all sand filter manufacturers.

 Pros